karibou-ch/karibou-ml-navigation/README.md

 #### Basic requirements

-- Be pationate, reactive and technically brilliant :-)
+- Be passionate, reactive and technically brilliant :-)
+- Interested in food as a major paradigm to improve health, protect our environment and all the species with whom we share this planet
 - Participate in regular meetings with your mentor.
 - Deliver code before the deadline
 - Get in contact with your mentors or the admins if any even remotely potential problems arise.